lyraproj/dgo/README.md

 mutable copy.

 ## Serialization
-Support for JSON is built in to Dgo.
-YAML support is provided by the [dgoyaml](https://github.com/lyraproj/dgoyaml) module which also provides a CLI validate parameter types.
+Support for JSON is built in to the Dgo module.
 Support for [gob](https://golang.org/pkg/encoding/gob/) is in the pipeline.

 Transformations between dgo and [cty](https://github.com/zclconf/go-cty) is provided by the